God Save the Animals

-God Save the Animals is the ninth studio album by American musician Alex G, released on September 23, 2022, through Domino Recording Company.
+God Save the Animals is the ninth studio album by American musician Alex G, released on September 23, 2022, by Domino Recording Company.
+It was produced by Alex G and Unknown Mortal Orchestra bass guitarist Jacob Portrait and recorded at various studios in Philadelphia and the northeast United States.
+It was promoted by four singles including "Blessing" and "Runner".
+It received acclaim from critics, appearing on various lists of 2022's best albums, and charted on the US Billboard 200 as well as in New Zealand and Scotland.

 Recording

 God Save the Animals was recorded at Headroom Studios, Spice House, and Alex's home in Philadelphia, as well as SugarHouse in New York City, Clubhouse in Rhinebeck, New York, Gradwell House Recording in Haddon Heights, New Jersey, and Watersong Music in Bowdoinham, Maine.
 The album was co-produced by Alex G and Jacob Portrait.

 Promotion

 God Save the Animals was announced on June 21, 2022, alongside the release of the album's second single "Runner".
 The album's first single, "Blessing" released on May 23, 2022, prior to the album's announcement.
 A third single, "Cross the Sea", was released on July 26, 2022.
 A fourth single, "Miracles", was released on September 8, 2022.

 On July 19, 2022, Alex G performed the single "Runner" on The Tonight Show Starring Jimmy Fallon and also performed the single "Miracles" on The Late Show with Stephen Colbert.